athensresearch/athens/doc/user-journeys/self-hosted-aws.md

 - should using a nginx container as well to filter traffic to athens by http and so that we don't have to set the port on Athens.
 - https cert support & instructions
 - replace filipesilva/athens-server:rtc.alpha.2 image with official one
+- find a way to autodeploy the s3 --template-url

 ## Pre-requisites